Urbana, IL 61801

 - “Elementary Spanish” (Intensive Foreign Language Instruction Program open to the community)

-- Vice-president of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).
+- President of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).

-- Editorial Board member and Content Manager for FLTMAG, a publication by the International Association of Language Learning Technology (IALLT).
+- Editorial Board member for FLTMAG, a publication by the International Association of Language Learning Technology (IALLT).

 - Editorial Advisory Board member for The Language Educator, a publication by the American Council on the Teaching of Foreign Languages (ACTFL).